 Candidates may also elect to undertake activities in the Leadership and Initiative component of Professional Development [subject outline] and attain 10 points under this category to fulfil the requirements.
-Candidates should discuss their career aspirations and the professional development activities they may require to reach those aspirations with their advisory team.
 Note that doctoral candidates must either attain 40 hours of Professional Development training, or reach the threshold of 10 Leadership and Initiative points, to fulfil the requirements of RD7003.
 While they may note activities in both categories, they must reach the threshold in at least one.

 The Fixed Component must be completed by Confirmation of Candidature.
 Flexible components must be completed by Mid-Candidature Review, while any Recommended components should be completed by the Pre-Completion Evaluation.
 All candidates are encouraged to continue building their professional skills until completion of their degree, even after the requirements of RD7003 Professional Development have been met.